api3dao/vitepress-docs/docs/explore/introduction/contributing.md

-We appreciate the individual nature of contributing and these frameworks are flexible, yet linking these activities to the challenges outlined in team proposals will support our hollisitic objectives and be more likely supported.
+We appreciate the individual nature of contributing and these frameworks are flexible, yet linking these activities to the challenges outlined in team proposals will support our holistic objectives and be more likely supported.

-### Ecosystem fast bounties & retropective grants
+### Ecosystem fast bounties & retrospective grants

 The API3 Ecosystem team has a dedicated pool of funds to support micro-grants from community contributors.
 This can be retrospective or pre-planned, but has been created to make rewarding contribution frictionless and simple.

-### This can be submitted in a variety of way
+### Submit a proposal to the DAO

 - Join the API3 [community<ExternalLinkImage/>](https://discord.gg/qnRrcfnm5W)
   and submit within the ecosystem contributor request channel.